marked42/learning-notes/react/react.md

 - `componentWillUpdate(nextProps, nextState)`
 - `componentDidUpdate(nextProps, nextState)`

 After all this discussion, it won't surprise us that 3 `setState()` calls in example below increment `this.state.count` by 1 rather than 3.
-Because every `setState()` call set `this.state.count` to same value `unchangedCount + 1`, and 3 batched `this.setState(unchangedCount + 1)` calls give us the same result as single one.
+Because every `setState()` call set `this.state.count` to same value `unchangedCount + 1`, and 3 batched `this.setState({count: unchangedCount + 1})` calls give us the same result as single one.
 By the way, it's the same notion as HTTP _idempotant_ method in this case.

 ```js
 function incrementMultiple() {